Search

 • A screener will be just outside the paint, and a passer will be at the top of the key with the ball.

-• When the drill starts, the offensive player will set up their defender and then come off the down-screen action for a straight line cut.
+• When the drill starts, the offensive player sets up their defender and then comes off the down-screen action for a straight-line cut.

 • The defender will jump to the cutter’s outside hip and chase them on the screen.